cssnr/vitepress-plugin-contributors/README.md

 ## Support

-Please let us know if you run into any [issues](https://github.com/cssnr/vitepress-plugin-contributors/issues) or want to see [new features](https://github.com/cssnr/vitepress-plugin-contributors/discussions/categories/feature-requests)...
+Please let us know if you run into any [issues](https://github.com/cssnr/vitepress-plugin-contributors/issues) or want to see [a new feature](https://github.com/cssnr/vitepress-plugin-contributors/discussions/categories/feature-requests).

 For general help or to request a feature: